 A few weeks after I found out I was pregnant with our daughter, we were wheels down in the Dominican Republic.
 The trip was booked long before I even suspected pregnancy.
 This was in summer 2014 before anyone had ever heard of the Zika Virus, although I’m sure it existed back then, too.
 Nowadays, the mosquito-born virus is much more prevalent, or at least more publicized.
 Pregnant women across the U.S. and the world, I imagine, are concerned about traveling to South America, Central America, or the Caribbean, where outbreaks of the Zika virus have been identified.
 And those fears are validated, knowing the very serious birth defects that this virus can cause.
 But mosquito-born viruses can largely be prevented with mosquito repellent.
 Fortunately, for those like me who prefer natural alternatives to chemicals like DEET, there is a great essential oil mosquito repellent blend that works wonders!

 Zika Virus in Central America and the Caribbean

-Ingredients of the all-natural mosquito repellent
+Ingredients for essential oil mosquito repellent